afondiel/afondiel.github.io/_pages/about.md

 #### Hello World!

-I am Afonso Diela, an **Edge AI/ML and Computer Vision Engineer** with over 5 years of experience delivering software solutions in the automotive industry.
-Expertise in designing, optimizing, and deploying deep learning models on edge devices for real-world applications across multiple industries.
+I am Afonso Diela, an **Edge AI/ML and Computer Vision Engineer** based in Paris, with over 5 years of experience delivering software solutions in the automotive industry.
+I specialize in designing, optimizing, and deploying deep learning models on embedded and edge devices for real-world applications across multiple industries.

-I hold a **Master’s in Electrical and Computer Engineering** from [ENSEA](https://www.ensea.fr/) (France), with a major in Embedded Systems, and have specialized training in self-driving technologies from the **University of Toronto**.
-My expertise lies in developing **end-to-end computer vision stacks** that enhance the capabilities of autonomous systems.
+I hold a **Master’s in Electrical Engineering and Industrial Computing** from [ENSEA](https://www.ensea.fr/) (France), with a focus on Embedded Systems.
+Additionally, I completed specialized training in self-driving technologies from the **[University of Toronto](https://drive.google.com/file/d/1wlgQ-GwoIgOL2Vow7FwiiunkZ4DbRg_c/view?usp=sharing)** and am a Certified Data Scientist by [IBM](https://drive.google.com/file/d/1cMWIpsucaRy8IGRQFemFAFhurRcslfLF/view?usp=sharing).

-My mission is to leverage deep expertise in computer vision, edge AI, and embedded systems to deliver optimized, scalable, and efficient solutions for industries like automotive, healthcare, and robotics.
-From Research to Production, I ensure real-time performance and measurable impact.
+My mission is to leverage my deep expertise in Edge AI, embedded systems, and computer vision to deliver efficient, scalable solutions—from research to production—ensuring real-time performance and measurable impact.

 <div style="margin-top: 20px; text-align: center;">
   <a href="/portfolio/" class="btn btn--primary" style="margin: 0 10px;">Portfolio</a>
-    <a href="https://bit.ly/3ZGRLyo" class="btn btn--primary" style="margin: 0 10px;">Book a Demo</a>
+  <a href="/services/" class="btn btn--primary" style="margin: 0 10px;">Expertise</a>
 </div>

 ## Interests